Sustainability

 Commitments to Raising Employees’ Environmental Awareness

-At Hisamitsu Pharmaceutical, we are raising the environmental awareness of employees, especially at the Kyushu Head Office and the Utsunomiya Factory, whose operations have a large environmental impact.While requiring the office and the factory to incorporate environmental training as part of their ISO14001 environmental targets, we also provide a wide variety of environmental training for our overseas business bases.
+At Hisamitsu Pharmaceutical, we are raising the environmental awareness of employees, especially at the Kyushu Head Office, the Utsunomiya Factory, and the SAGA Global Research Center, whose operations have a large environmental impact.While requiring the office and the factory to incorporate environmental training as part of their ISO14001 environmental targets, we also provide a wide variety of environmental training for our overseas business bases.
 In addition, we share environmental information through our inhouse website at appropriate timing so that the employees of our group companies worldwide will become more aware of environmental issues.

 Commitment to Biodiversity